 For the record, my personal perspective has always been that life is essentially meaningless and chaotic, that things don’t happen for a reason, that everything is random, and it’s up to us to just make decisions and create our own meaning.
+A kind of optimistic nihilism, if you will.
 Weirdly enough, accepting that I have very little control in life, that bad things can happen to good people, that trying your best doesn’t always guarantee success, has made me more aware of how responsible I am for my own attitude and happiness, and how I should inject my own goodness and beauty into the world, however I can.
 Because that’s essentially all I can control.
 Because otherwise, what’s the point?

 Dress – Zara (old), Handbag – Kate Spade (old), Shoes – Aldo (old)